-Robert E. Moffit, a seasoned veteran of more than three decades in Washington policymaking, is a senior fellow in The Heritage Foundation's Center for Policy Innovation.
+Robert E. Moffit, a seasoned veteran of more than three decades in Washington policymaking, is a senior fellow in The Heritage Foundation's Center for Health Policy Studies.

-Moffit, former director of Heritage's Center for Health Policy Studies, long has specialized in health care and entitlement programs, especially Medicare.
+Moffit, long has specialized in health care and entitlement programs, especially Medicare.
 He brings to the reform effort his government experience as a senior official of the U.S. Department of Health and Human Services (HHS) and the Office of Personnel Management (OPM) during the Reagan administration.